zpczaizheli/Retro-MTGR/README.md

 After the data processing is complete, the processed data needs to be moved to the data directory in the parent directory for the next step.

 ### Step 2: Model Training and Testing
-- if you want to train and test the Retro-MTGR model, you need to run the following code:
+- If you want to train and test the Retro-MTGR model, you need to run the following code:
 ```bash
 cd Retro-MTGR
 python Train_Model-5.0.py